Skip to main content

 • Intravenous (IV) form

-👉 Always take this medication exactly as prescribed by a healthcare professional.
+👉 Always take this medication exactly as prescribed by a healthcare professional, if possible you can learn more about erythromycin vs levofloxacin vs ciprofloxacin differences and uses.

 ⚠️ Common Side Effects